 Education policy lobbying

 Securing and developing high-quality engineering education is a key focus for the Union.
 The Finnish higher education system is based on the dual model.
 It produces skills for the labor market, both for scientific research and for practical knowledge.
 The dual model is important as it enables a wide range of skills to be used in working life.

 The Union promotes the employment of its members by playing an active role in economic policy-making.
 Finnish employment relies on vibrant and growing companies.
 The vitality of the export industry increases Finland’s global competitiveness.

 Lobbying for entrepreneurs

 Promoting entrepreneurship is part of the Union of Professional Engineers’ lobbying work.
 Dynamic entrepreneurial activity in technical fields is in the interests of both employees and entrepreneurs.

 Many governmental decisions affect the personal life, employment, and opportunities of a member.

 Companies have employee representatives in various positions and roles, depending on the size of the company.
-The most common and well-known position is the union steward or shop steward.
+The most common and well-known position is the Union steward.
 Personnel is also represented by the occupational health and safety officer and an administrative representative.
 In an international company, there might also be an EWC representative.

 Insinööri is a magazine and an online newspaper published by the Union of Professional Engineers for engineers and other technical experts and engineering students.
 The magazine provides up-to-date information on working life, lobbying, society, and the profession and its skills.
 The magazine also contains the results of research done regarding its members and information on union activities.